-- Export Global Parameters and GOALs (Ctrl+E) Exports the global parameters and goals (e.g. phase quantities) to a semicolon separated spread sheet (.csv).
-Part 2 of the user manual provides more information on results export. - Export Local Parameters and GOALs (Shift+Ctrl+E) Exports the local parameters and goals (e.g. structural parameters) to a semicolon separated spread sheet (.csv).
+- Export Global Parameters and GOALs (Ctrl+E) Exports the global parameters and goals (e.g. phase quantities) to a semicolon separated spread sheet (\.csv).
+Part 2 of the user manual provides more information on results export. - Export Local Parameters and GOALs (Shift+Ctrl+E) Exports the local parameters and goals (e. g. structural parameters) to a semicolon separated spread sheet (\.csv).
 Part 2 of the user manual provides more information on results export. - Export refined chemical composition...
-Writes the calculated chemical composition to a semicolon separated spread sheet (.csv).
-Part 2 of the user manual provides more information on results export. - Export Peak Integrals Exports all peak integral data to a semicolon separated spread sheet (.csv).
+Writes the calculated chemical composition to a semi-colon separated spread sheet (\.csv).
+Part 2 of the user manual provides more information on results export. - Export Peak Integrals Exports all peak integral data to a semicolon separated spread sheet (\.csv).
 Part 2 of the user manual provides more information on results export. - Export CIF file from LST file This function reads LST files of all open projects and writes crystal structure information to CIF files.
 One CIF file will be created for each crystal structure found.
 The file will be stored in the project directory.
 Information on saved files is shown in the refinement protocol console.
 Part 2 of the user manual provides more information on results export. - Export CELL file from RES file This function reads RES files of all open projects and writes crystal structure information to CELL files for the software Castep [5].
 One CELL file will be created for each crystal structure found.
 The file will be stored in the project directory.
 Information on saved files is shown in the refinement protocol console.
-If no RES file is available for a specific phase, a tag RESOUT[n]=filename.res must be added to the control file (.sav) and the refinement must be repeated.
+If no RES file is available for a

-Generate report A report of the current refinement results is generated.
+- specific phase, a tag RESOUT[n]=filename.res must be added to the control file (\.sav) and the refinement must be repeated. - Generate report A report of the current refinement results is generated.
 The resulting HTML file can be viewed in a web browser and printed from there.
-Part 2 of the user manual provides more information on creating refinement reports.
+Part 2 of the user manual provides more information on creating refinement reports. - Export to Excel (Windows only) Exports the results of the current project to excel according to the export configuration in "Project → Edit Excel Export".
+On platforms other than Windows, this option is not available.